holland-backup/holland/docs/source/provider_configs/mysqldump.rst

     there is no native Holland option available.
 This option accepts a comma delimited list of arguments to pass on the commandline.

+**extra-defaults** = yes | no (default: no)

+    This option controls whether mysqldump will only read options as set by holland or if additional options from global config files are read.
+By default, the plugin only uses optons as set in the backupset config and includes authentication credentials only from the [client] section in ~/.my.cnf.

+**estimate-method** = plugin | const:<size> (default: plugin)

+    This option will skip some of the heavyweight queries necessary to calculate the size of tables to be backed up.
+If a constant size is specified, then only table names are evaluated and only if table filtering is being used.
+Additionally, engines will be looked up via SHOW CREATE TABLE if lock-method = auto-detect, in order for the plugin to determine if tables are using a transactional storage engine.
+With 'plugin', the default behavior of reading both size information and table names from the information schema is used, which may be slow particularly for a large number of tables.

 Database and Table filtering
 ----------------------------